naglalakk/cookiecutter-purescript-frontend/README.md

 Cookiecutter for scaffolding a fresh purecsript frontend including.
 The structure of the project generated is borrowed directly from tomashoneyman [Real World Halogen](https://github.com/thomashoneyman/purescript-halogen-realworld) which is a really good reference for how to structure a Halogen project.

-**NOTE*

-For Halogen 5 check out the [v5 branch](https://github.com/naglalakk/cookiecutter-purescript-frontend/tree/v5)
+*Note*

+This is a cookiecutter for projects using Halogen version 5 with Purescript >= 0.13.
+If you are looking for Halogen-4 check out the [v4 branch](https://github.com/naglalakk/cookiecutter-purescript-frontend/tree/v4).
+Do note that this branch is stale and not being maintained anymore.

 Including